 One of the main causes for slip and falls accidents, especially in a cold weather state like Massachusetts, are wet or icy sidewalks and roads.
 Prior to 2010, property owners were allowed to leave natural buildups of snow and ice on their property without being liable for any accidents.
 However, the Massachusetts Supreme Court struck this 125 year old provision down in 2010, making property owners liable if their property has any dangerous conditions.
 Individual cities and towns will also have their own provisions and fines for these types of offenses.

-The legal team at Sweeney Merrigan Law has the knowledge and experience that it takes to successfully pursue slip and fall claims.
+The Boston personal injury lawyer at Sweeney Merrigan Law has the knowledge and experience that it takes to successfully pursue slip and fall claims.
 If you or a loved one has been injured in a slip and fall accident, call Sweeney Merrigan Law today for a free consultation.
 Our legal professionals will fully investigate the circumstances of your accident and aggressively pursue all available means of compensation.